Curated OER

 Connection to Language Arts-Hidden Meanings

-In this etymology worksheet, students read about the history of naming words and how words are named.
+In this etymology learning exercise, learners read about the history of naming words and how words are named.
 They think critically by answering three questions about the meaning of words, etymologies and the derivation of words.

 Curated OER